Wilder, Thornton: 1897-1975

 Wilder Created 'Our Town' With A Bit Of Everywhere.
 Penelope Niven has written a book, "Thornton Wilder: A Life"", that tells the story of how "Our Town" came to be written.
 NPR Radio; October 24, 2012

-• The birth and life of an American classic: "To this day, it remains one of the most performed plays anywhere.".
+Transcript - The birth and life of an American classic: "To this day, it remains one of the most performed plays anywhere."
 Bud Kliment, The Pulitzer Prizes

-• Discussion with Wilder nephew and expert, Tappan Wilder; writer Jeremy McCarter of "Newsweek" and David Cromer, director of the 2009 revival.
+- Discussion with Tappan Wilder; writer Jeremy McCarter of "Newsweek" and David Cromer, director of the 2009 revival.
 University of New York City